better-futures-studio/filament-local-logins/README.md

 To utilize this package, you need to set `ADMIN_PANEL_LOCAL_LOGINS_ENABLED` and `ADMIN_PANEL_LOCAL_LOGIN_EMAILS` in your environment file.
 These settings allow you to enable or disable the package and specify the emails that can log in.

+## Requirements

+This package requires the following:

+- PHP 8.1^
+- Laravel 8.0^
+- Filament 3.0^

 ## Support us

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/filament-local-logins.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/filament-local-logins)